samee99/samee99.github.io/blog/blogs/engineeringagents.md

 - varying in emotional and technical competence given the task

 **The solution**
-Agents are already helping software engineers with
+AI Agents Agents like Claude Code and coding assistants like Cursor/Github copilot are helping software engineers with writing code and performing low level tasks.